 - No part of the dormer projects more than 15cm out of any existing roof slope facing the road and is the principal or side elevation of your house.

-- No part of the dormer is closer than 0.5 meters to the roof ridge, eaves, party wall or ridge.
+- No part of the dormer is closer than 0.5 meters to the roof ridge, eaves, partition wall or ridge.

 - The materials used are in keeping with your property’s original aesthetic.